 The soundtrack involves a symphony of three different types of birdsong:

-- One is stretched (apparently birds interpret song at 3 times the speed that humans do, so can distinguish complex readings of the call/song).
+- One is stretched (apparently birds interpret song at 3 times the speed that humans do, so are able to distinguish complex readings of the call/song).

 - One is in human real time - i.e. how we normally hear birdsong